 About me

-Greetings, I’m Ahmad Rammal, a dedicated individual with a profound enthusiasm for mathematics, machine learning, and ethics.
-With a background in Applied Mathematics from Ecole polytechnique, and my ongoing master’s studies in the MVA program, I enjoy addressing challenging problems in the field of AI.
-Beyond academics, you can find me pursuing my hobbies, which include calisthenics, playing the guitar, cycling, meditation, and reading.
+Hello!
+I’m Ahmad, a dedicated individual with a profound enthusiasm for mathematics, AI, and entrepreneurship.
+With a background in AI research from Ecole polytechnique, I enjoy addressing challenging problems in the field of AI.
+Beyond academics, you can find me pursuing my hobbies, which include climbing, calisthenics, playing the guitar, and reading.

 News